conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 Therefore, we decided to abandon PR #204 and start again from scratch, considering the items listed above.

-## A new plan: Creating images with same base
+## A new plan: Using the same base image

 Before we start implementing new recipes with their proper corrections, we first need to understand what the objective behind it all is.
 We would like to understand what the expectation is for these new images 2 years from now.
 As we have